1) Overview of Shipping or Logistics APIs in eCommerce

 6) What are the Most Common Shipping APIs Used in the eCommerce Industry?

-Since Shipping APIs can be programmed to perform a wide variety of functions, there can be an endless number of courier API integrations being deployed by shipping companies.
-Integrating with these different types of shipping APIs is necessary for most larger ecommerce businesses looking to streamline their delivery processes.
+Since Shipping APIs can be programmed to perform a wide variety of functions, there can be an endless number of courier API integrations deployed by shipping companies.
+Integrating these different shipping APIs is necessary for most larger ecommerce businesses looking to streamline their delivery processes.

 However, every ecommerce company can benefit from the use of basic shipping APIs.
 Here are the different functions simplified by shipping API integrations that every ecommerce business should be familiar with.